Struct intrusive_containers::linked_list::LinkedList

 fn back(&self) -> Option<&P>

-Provides a reference to the back element, or None
+Provides a reference to the back element, or None if the list is

 empty.